invertase/jet/README.md

 npm i bridge@next
 ```

-Docs are TODO - but an idea of what you can do with it can been seen in the early bridge testing suite: https://github.com/invertase/react-native-firebase/blob/bridge-detox/tests-new/e2e/bridge.spec.js
+Docs are TODO - but an idea of what you can do with it can been seen in the early [bridge testing suite here.](https://github.com/invertase/react-native-firebase/blob/bridge-detox/tests-new/e2e/bridge.spec.js)

 ## Previews

-The below previews are from this example testing project: https://github.com/invertase/react-native-firebase/tree/bridge-detox/tests-new
+The below previews are from [this example testing project.](https://github.com/invertase/react-native-firebase/tree/bridge-detox/tests-new)

 ### iOS